Old Georgetown: a photo album

 Croal Street, South Road.
 Clean and quiet!

-Sea Wall: The Promenade.
+Above: The Promenade, Georgetown Sea Wall.
 How well-dressed everyone was!

 Victoria Law Courts...
 This is where they hold the court case in Winnie's story.